 8. Return clippings back to the lawn.
 A light sprinkling of grass clippings will act as a mulch for the grass plants, holding in soil moisture, and keeping the crowns cooler.
 Avoid clumps of clippings which can smother the turf plants.
 Again this is less of a problem as the drought wears on, because less growth is produced.

 9. Designate “hydrozones” in your landscape.
 Create a maintenance hierarchy between high and low maintenance lawn areas.
 Mark off a small area for children to play games on and for entertaining and maintain it with regular watering techniques.
-The bulk of the lawn can be allowed to go dormant.
+The bulk of the lawn can be allowed to go dormant or semi-dormant.

 10. Avoid edging the lawn.
 Edging creates more openings in the turf blades than mowing does and allows greater moisture loss.
 This procedure is for cosmetic enhancement only, and that is not a high priority in a drought.